cloudresty/makefile-docker-image/README.md

 - .env

 ## Usage
-This *Makefile* must be placed in the same folder where your *Dockerfile*.
+This *Makefile* must be placed in the same folder where your *Dockerfile* is.
 ```
 help                           This help
 build                          Build Docker image based on the environment variables provided